pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

 The display screen, however, is just a flat grid of pixels.
 A systematic process is required to bridge this gap: first, to mathematically project the 3D tree onto the 2D screen as if a camera were taking its picture, and second, to determine precisely which pixels on the grid are covered by each of the tree's projected 2D triangles.

-A particular idea for solving this is to approach it methodically, like an painting canvas pixel-wise individually.
+A particular idea for solving this is to approach it methodically, like painting a canvas pixel-wise individually.
 This approach, known as rasterization, involves taking each 3D triangle from the model, "flattening" it into a 2D shape in screen space, and then systematically scanning the pixel grid to "fill in" the area it covers using a scanline algorithm, which iterates row-by-row across the triangle's projection.
 By building a software rasteriser, one implements this entire logical pipeline from scratch on the CPU.
 This process forces a deep understanding of concepts like barycentric coordinates (the mathematical tool for interpolating data across a triangle's surface) and clipping (the logic for handling triangles that are only partially on-screen).